City of Willoughby: European settlement

 The first council meetings were held in a hut located behind the main residence of major landholder and timer merchant, James Harris French, on the corner of Penshurst and Penkivil Streets.
 Municipal offices were afterwards established in Penshurst Street near Forsyth Street corner.
 These were in turn followed by the Council Chambers in the old School of Arts building in Mowbray Road from 1877, which then became part of the Mowbray House School.
 These chambers were replaced in 1903 by the first Town Hall building in Victoria Avenue, designed by Byera Hadley and officially opened by the Premier, Sir John See, on 2 September 1903.
 The first town hall was demolished in 1969 and replaced by the second Willoughby Town Hall with the adjacent Council Administration Centre as the "Willoughby Civic Centre".
-The council was granted city status and was proclaimed as the City of Willoughby on 17 November 1989.
+The council was granted city status and was proclaimed as the City of Willoughby on 17 November 1989 by Sir David Martin, Governor of New South Wales.

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended that the City of Willoughby merge with adjoining councils.
 The government considered two proposals.
 The first proposed a merger of the North Sydney and Willoughby Councils to form a new council with an area of 33 km2 and support a population of approximately 145,000.
 The alternative, proposed by Warringah Council on 23 February 2016, was for an amalgamation of the Pittwater, Manly and Warringah councils.
 As a consequence of Warringah's proposal, the New South Wales Minister for Local Government Paul Toole proposed that the North Sydney, Willoughby and Mosman Councils merge.
 In July 2017, the Berejiklian government decided to abandon the forced merger of the North Sydney, Willoughby and Mosman local government areas, along with several other proposed forced mergers.